INSIGHT-Relying on testing to ward off COVID put Trump White House at risk | Health

 The Abbott test, which involves putting a nasal swab in a liquid solution and heating it to amplify genetic material from the virus, produces results in 13 minutes or less.
 "In a pandemic, the world needs all types of testing for different settings and stages of the virus, including lab-based testing and rapid point-of-care testing," Abbott said in a statement.

-The White House hasn't released details on what tests were conducted in recent days on Trump and Hope Hicks, a top White House adviser who also tested positive this week.
+The White House hasn't released details on what tests were conducted in recent days on Trump and Hicks.
 And there is no evidence that the Abbott tests routinely performed on White House staff and visitors produced inaccurate results, nor that Trump or Hicks were infected in the White House rather than in other settings.
 However, despite Trump's enthusiastic endorsement of the Abbott ID NOW test, some researchers have raised doubts about its accuracy.

 In May, a New York University study said the Abbott test could be missing a third to nearly half of positive cases.
 That same month, researchers at Columbia University Irving Medical Center found that the ID NOW test identified only 73.9% of infectious samples.
 The U.S. Food and Drug Administration acknowledged there were concerns about "potential inaccurate results" from ID NOW in May.
 The agency said it had received 302 "adverse event" reports as of Sept.
 30, including numerous reports of false negatives - results showing patients were not infected when they actually were.